anil-650/Clg_labs/4_sem_labs/NETWORKING/README.md

 ```

-3.Simulate checksum generator and checker
+3. Simulate checksum generator and checker

 ```c++
 // C++ implementation of the above approach